-A swimmer may compete in not more than five individual events per day (or three individual events if the meet is a trials/finals format).
+A swimmer may compete in not more than five individual events per day (or three individual events if the meet is a trials/finals format) and shall compete not more than once in each individual event entered (unless the meet is a trials/ finals format).
 If, however, due to conditions beyond the control of meet officials, an event or events are postponed to a subsequent day of the meet, such postponed events shall not be included in the five (or three) events per day limitation.

-102.7 ENTRY FEES
+102.7 ENTRIES